Ouvrage Sapey: Batterie du Sapey

 The battery covering the end of the rail tunnel was completed between 1913 and 1916, mounting six 155mm guns.
 It was renovated in the 1930s, but unaltered.
 The position remained military property into the 2000s, and is presently abandoned.
 It is owned by the commune of Modane.
 Access is forbidden.

 Sapey barracks

 The barracks were built in 1898 and partly modernized between 1913 and 1916.
 The barracks were provided with a large underground shelter or abri-caverne capable of housing 500.
 A number of access galleries exist and connect to the later Maginot ouvrages.
 The barracks are community property.

 Redoute du Sapey

 The principal redoubt of Sapey was built between 1885 and 1892.
-Manned by 36 soldiers under 4 officers, it mounted ten de Bange 120mm guns, six in the main fortification and four in an annex.
+Manned by 36 soldiers under 4 officers, it mounted ten de Bange 120 mm guns, six in the main fortification and four in an annex.
 The redoubt was provided with a drawbridge and impressive walls.
 The casemates were cut from rock and accessed by underground galleries.
 Renovations in the 1930s provided concrete reinforcement.
 The redoubt was kept as military property until the 21st century, but has suffered considerable deterioration.
 It is now community property and may not be accessed.